Attorney services are free of charge, funded by student service fees and sponsored by Student Government.

 The immigration attorney will discuss any aspect of U.S. Immigration and Nationality Law and will act in an advisory role only.

 Legal services do not include representation before any federal agency or court.
 Advice will be related solely to the student's rights and responsibilities under the Immigration and Nationality Act and related statutes.
 While the immigration attorney will provide advice to students, he will not act as legal counsel.
-View the Immigration Attorney Schedule for 2012-2013 →
+View the Current Immigration Attorney Schedule→

 No release of information is possible without the written consent of the student, except when required by law.
 The Students' Immigration Attorney agrees to keep all information not otherwise open to the public under the Texas Open Records Act confidential and will not use any such information to the detriment of UT Dallas, its officers, employees or students.